Minecraft-Java-Edition-Speedrunning/rules/rules.md

 F.2.2.c) Clarification: Once /time set 0 is done once to start timing, it cannot be used again for the rest of the run.
 Entangled Rule(s):
 F.2.2 is referenced by: [F.1.3.b](#bookmark=id.yhavtnv8w9t)
-F.2.3) If /time set 0 is not done, then time starts when the server loads the world.
+F.2.3) On external servers, if /time set 0 is not done, then time starts when the server loads the world.
 If the server being launched isn't shown on video, world files and/or logs will be requested.

 ## **F.3: Video Rules**

 F.3.1) Every player should record their perspective, and all of these perspectives should be submitted with the run.
-F.3.1.a) Clarification: Unless otherwise specified, no other perspectives are necessary to be recorded.
+F.3.1.a) Clarification: Unless otherwise specified, no other perspectives beyond those outlined in F.3.2-F.3.5 are necessary to be recorded.
 F.3.2) The first player to join the server must be recording.
 F.3.3) The person to complete the run must be recording.
 F.3.4) Any user with cheats enabled must be recording.